In Canada, the law governing the sending of text messages is known as “Canada’s Anti Spam Legislation” or CASL (pronounced “castle”).

 Luckily CASL is significantly more flexible than U.S. law, allowing Canadians more opportunities to reach their respective audience via bulk or mass texting.

-Let’s talk specifically about what you need to connect with your audience via text messages…
+Let’s talk specifically about what you need to send CASL compliant text messages to your contacts or customers…

 1. Express Consent